justinlee1687/warsnipers/cwl.md

 > - Joining but not attacking in CWL, leading to a wasted spot.<br>
 > - Taking too long to come back from CWL.<br>
 > - Missing FWA attacks while not missing CWL attacks.
-> -Going over to the CWL clan without finishing your FWA attacks if instructed to do so.
+> - Going over to the CWL clan without finishing your FWA attacks if instructed to do so.

 ## FAQs:
 **Q: Do we face war bases or FWA bases in CWL?** <br>